woernerm/fluent_anvil_copy/README.md

 it may also be a [Zod validator from Anvil Extras](https://anvil-extras.readthedocs.io/en/latest/guides/modules/zod.html).
 * A Fluent message id that represents an explainatory message to the user if validation fails.

-In the Form class of your Anvil app, you may define a change event for your datepicker in which validation is performed:
+In the Form class of the Anvil app, we can define a change event for the datepicker in which validation is performed:

 ```py